for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 In the ```.ctl``` found right up here just few parameters are present and it's possible to customize analyses more deeply.
-In our first analysis we are going to compare two models - one with omega = 0.1 and one with omega 2.0 - using a Likelihood Ratio Test (LRT).
+In this analysis we are going to compare two models - one with omega = 0.1 and one with omega 2.0 - and subsequently compare their likelihoods, to asses which is the best fit for our data.

 First we need to modify a ```.ctl``` files to have ```omega = 0.1```, like this: